I described speed skating training a bit in No Regrets Part 5. But ultimately you don’t train to train. You train to race.

 There are also single distance events including the Olympics and the World Single Distance Championships and World Sprint Championships.
 There it’s once race, one winner (except the 500m which is raced twice and totalled; lowest total time wins).
 This is how Eric Heiden won five gold medals, by entering and winning all 5 major distances at the Olympics : 500m, 1000m, 1500m, 5000m, 10,000m.

 In recent years, a new event called the team pursuit (taken from track cycling) has also been added.
 In it, 3 skaters work together and two teams are on opposite sides of the oval.
-Women skate 6 laps, men 8 and the goal is to either catch the other team (never happens) or simply skate the fastest time.
+Women skate 6 laps, men 8 and the goal is to either catch the other team (which never happens) or simply skate the fastest time.

 Teams switch off lead every lap or so and the total time is determined by the last skater of the group crossing the line.
 This is how the US Women managed to lose a bronze medal, Catherine-Raney Norman fell off the back and lost just enough time to lose the women a medal because the other team stayed together.
 An injured Chad Hedrick cost the men a gold in the same way.